 I used to live in Bangkok teaching English.
-While I had flexible hours, I still dealt with commutes, bills, apartments, wearing suits to work, and everything else that comes with an office job.
+While I had flexible hours, I still dealt with commutes, bills, landords, wearing suits to work, and everything else that comes with an office job.
 I got together with friends after work for dinner and drinks and did it all over again the next day.

 The day-to-day life of people halfway across the world is no different than yours.

 You’ll find people doing things differently wherever you are.
-Sure, it’s fun eating on the Seine or sailing the Greek islands or racing in a motorcycle around Hanoi.
+Sure, it’s fun eating on the Seine, sailing the Greek islands, or racing in a motorcycle around Hanoi.
 But locals aren’t doing that every day.
 They’re simply living their lives (I mean think of how often you’re a tourist in your own town?
 Not often I bet).

-And so, when an interviewer asked me last week about the greatest thing traveling the world has taught me, my mind instantly raced through all my Ko Lipe moments, and without hesitation, I replied:
+And so, when an interviewer asked me last week about the greatest thing traveling the world has taught me, my mind instantly raced through all those moments on Ko Lipe, and without hesitation, I replied:

 “We’re all the same.”